Anne-Andresen/Basic-diffusion-model/README.md

 # Diffusion-model
-Diffusion model initially developed to teach  students about  text to image translation using diffusion models as well as the underlying mecanisms of these models
+Diffusion model initially developed to teach  students about  text to image translation using diffusion models as well as a simplistic visualization of the diffusion process during training